gem5bootcamp/lps2024/slides/02-Using-gem5/04-cores.md

 little-proc/stats.txt:board.processor.cores.core.numCycles              73430220
 ```

-Our little processor takes more time and more cycles than out big processor
+Our Little processor takes more time and more cycles than our Big processor.

 <!-- This is likely mostly because our Little processor has to access the cache more times since it has less physical registers to work with